jlehikoinen/jss-playground/README.md

 ## Run containers with Docker Compose

+Run MySQL container and your custom JSS container:

 `$ docker-compose up -d`

 ## Import MySQL database

+Run MySQL container and your custom JSS container and import MySQL database.
+Before running this option, rename your database dump to `db.sql` and place it to the root of working dir:

 `$ docker-compose -f docker-compose-import.yml up -d`